-Late Work Policy
+Late Work Policy\

-Note that this late policy applies to major assignments only (Article Summary, Character Analysis, Annotated Bib, Research Paper Final Draft, Midterm Exam-with limits).
-Late work is not accepted for any reason on group assignments such as discussions or peer review.
+\Note that this late policy applies to major assignments only (Article Summary, Character Analysis, Works Cited, Research Paper Final Draft, Midterm Exam-with limits).
+Late work is not accepted for any reason on all other assignments especially group work (Peer Review, Discussions).